 What is IR35?

 IR35 is a piece of legislation that allows HMRC to collect additional payments where a contractor is an employee in all but name.
-Whilst historically there has been no real need for private sector employers to understand IR35, from April 2020 the rules are due to change, affecting the way private sector contractors are paid.
+Historically, private sector employers have not needed to understand IR35, but starting in April 2020, the rules will change, affecting how private sector contractors receive payment.

 How is IR35 status determined?